-This is a topic a couple of blogs have already covered (Here and Here).
-I decided to sign up after reading their reviews and seeing how beneficial Moviepass can be.
+I decided to sign up for Moviepass after seeing a few reviews and seeing how beneficial the program can be.
 After using it for the last month I have enjoyed the experience so much I thought I would give you my own Moviepass review.

 Details on the Moviepass

 Moviepass is like the Netflix of movie theater going.
 You pay a flat fee and then you can see as many 2D movies as you want during the month.
 The catch was you can only see 1 movie every 24 hours.
 Moviepass no longer allows you to see the same movie more than once either.
 People abusing the Moviepass program, which lead to a slew of shutdowns, was most likely the cause of this change.
 You can see 25-30 movies a month if you so chose and there are enough new movies available.